2sic/2sxc-docs/docs-src/pages/basics/app/inherit/index.md

 You must be aware of a few limitations in the Ancestor App.

 1. Only views with templates stored in the global location can be used in Descendant Apps
 1. If you have data (entities) with images/files in the data, they cannot use the `file:72` reference, but must use the full path to the file for it to work on other sites, as the file-id lookup would not work in other sites.

-## Create The Descendant App TODO:
+## Create The Descendant App TODO